Jho Low: 1Malaysia Development Berhad scandal

 According to South China Morning Post reports, Low is still involved in affairs of his Hong Kong companies.
 He signed documents for private equity firm Jynwel Capital and non-profit group Jynwel Charitable Foundation in July 2018, even though Malaysian authorities were looking to arrest him in connection with the 1MDB scandal which he has stated as politically motivated.
 He was alleged to have been in discussions with the Malaysian government on a potential deal, but the Malaysian government and he did not come to a deal.

 Low allegedly purchased a US$325,000 white Ferrari as a wedding gift for Kim Kardashian in 2011.
 The Department of Justice (DoJ) was reported to have sought restitution from other famous celebrities who had received gifts from Low, among them Leonardo DiCaprio, who has since returned Picasso and Basquiat paintings; and Miranda Kerr who returned diamond jewellery with a market value of US$8 million.

-Low invested $100 million for production of The Wolf of Wall Street, which was subsequently nominated for the Oscars.
+Low invested $100 million into the production of The Wolf of Wall Street, which was subsequently nominated for the Oscars.
 Leonardo DiCaprio specially thanked Low for his involvement during one of the awards ceremonies.
-Red Granite, a productions company that was backed by Low, threw a lavish party in Cannes, France, complete with a performance by Kanye West.
+Red Granite, a productions company that was backed by Low, threw a lavish party in Cannes which included a performance by Kanye West.

 In June 2017, the US Government, in proceedings brought against certain assets in the Central District of California, sought return of millions worth of assets derived from the Malaysian 1MDB wealth fund.
 On 1 November 2018, Low and two ex-Goldman Sachs bankers, Tim Leissner and Roger Ng Chong Hwa, were indicted by the United States Department of Justice in connection with the 1MDB allegations.

 On 31 October 2019, Low entered into a global, comprehensive settlement with the US government forever resolving all civil, criminal, and administrative proceedings concerning asset forfeiture claims against various Low-linked assets.
 The settlement did not resolve the government's underlying money laundering and bribery charges and is not otherwise tied to the ongoing U.S. criminal case against him.

 In 2019, Low was accused of a connection to the Burning Sun scandal through his friendship with Korean musician Psy; Low, Psy and others denied the allegations.
 The case was closed for lack of evidence.

-On June 11, 2021, the U. S. Department of Justice announced charges related to violation of United States federal law.
-"Low Taek Jho, 39, also known as Jho Low, and Prakazrel “Pras” Michel, 48, are alleged to have conspired with Elliott Broidy" related to their "... engaging in undisclosed lobbying campaigns at the direction of Low and the Vice Minister of Public Security for the People's Republic of China".
+On 11 June 2021, the U. S. Department of Justice announced charges related to violation of United States federal law.
+"Low Taek Jho, 39, also known as Jho Low, and Prakazrel "Pras" Michel, 48, are alleged to have conspired with Elliott Broidy" related to their "... engaging in undisclosed lobbying campaigns at the direction of Low and the Vice Minister of Public Security for the People's Republic of China".